kafka-lens/kafka-lens/README.md

 # A visualization tool for your Kafka cluster

 Kafka Lens provides a tool that lets you inspect a Kafka cluster in real-time, empowering you to troubleshoot issues in the cluster as they occur.
-Now you can easily test whether new services are functioning correctly by monitoring how messages are published to topics and paritions in your cluster without the need of a CLI or other costly solutions.
+Now you can easily test whether new services are functioning correctly by monitoring how messages are published to topics and paritions in your data pipeline without the need of a CLI or other costly solutions.

 ![](kl-g.gif)